Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 Many companies offer referral programs where you can earn money for bringing in new customers.
 Sign up for these programs and promote the services to your network.
 Not only can you use referral programs to boost your earnings but also to solidify your reputation.
 How?
 Partner with well established companies that have a good online reputation.

-### 34. Sell Your Services on TaskRabbit
+### 34. Sell Your Services

-TaskRabbit allows you to offer various services, such as home repairs, cleaning, and moving.
+Start selling your services on applications.
+You can offer various services, such as home repairs, cleaning, and moving.
 You can set your rates and choose the tasks you want to complete.

 ### 35. Offer Online Tech Support